amanzour/structure-informed-rna-inverse-design/README.md

 ## RNA design using the gRNAde module
 For desiging RNAs, you can use the already trained parameters.
 Parameters are available in the **checkpoints** directory.
 [The model trained using seqid split strategy](checkpoints/SIRD_ARv1_3state_seqid.h5) uses the data downloaded on August 1, 2024.
 There was a total of around 15 thousand structures were at resolution ≤ 4Å.
 For a comprehensive list of pdb files used for this training see [This list](data/2024-08-01-pdbs.txt).
+Use the **tutorial.py** file for designing sequences for a specific input PDB file.
+The program uses the modified version of the **gRNAde.py** module for sequence design.

 ## Citations